Population Genetics

 ACCOBAMS Best Practices on Cetacean Population Genetics

 A document was drafted during the workshop held in September 2022 to help researchers interested in population genetics.
 Due to the quick development of new analytical techniques, these guidelines should be considered as a living document and be updated regularly.
-The ACCOBAMS Best Practices on Cetacean Population Genetics [version 1, October 2022] can be downloaded here.
+The ACCOBAMS Best Practices on Cetacean Population Genetics [version 2, November 2023] can be downloaded.

 Caution: Permits may be required to collect samples from live or stranded cetaceans.
 Researchers should contact competent national and regional authorities to make sure they follow all relevant legislation regarding cetacean sample collection in their country.